aws-samples/aws-genai-conversational-rag-reference/docs/content/development/dev-settings/inference/index.md

 The inference settings are used to control the model that is used for inference.
 It supports choosing either one of the models deployed/configured with the solution, or integrating with a custom model external to the solution.

 This enables testing different configurations, such as **Model Kwargs** and **Endpoint Kwargs** without requiring a deployment.
-And in the case of custom models, you can test a model deployed outside of the solution (e.g. SageMaker JumpStart), or modify the additional configuration of one of the deployed models.
+And in the case of custom models, you can test a model deployed outside of the solution (e.g. SageMaker JumpStart), or modify the additional configuration of one of the deployed frameworks.

 ![Inference](thumb.png)